We research Premenstrual Dysphoric Disorder (PMDD)

 INFORMATION AND SUPPORT

-For up to date information and support for PMDD please visit the
+For evidence-based information and support for PMDD please visit the

 International Association for Premenstrual Disorders (IAPMD)